 The DriveTest is a sales talent assessment that includes 42 questions and takes no more than a half-hour to complete.
 For that reason, it’s ideal for delivering to candidates during the interview process and receiving their responses right then.
 However, if you’d like to give it as a take-home test, you can easily do so using SalesDrive’s portal.

-The assessment gives you an overview of a candidate’s level of drive, which is broken down into three categories: Need for achievement, competitiveness, and optimism.
-It also tells you whether the candidate is more of a “hunter” or a “farmer”.
+I like how the assessment gives you an overview of a candidate’s level of drive, which is broken down into three categories: Need for achievement, competitiveness, and optimism.
+It also tells you whether the candidate is more of a “hunter” or a “farmer.”
 This is critical for understanding the candidate’s chances of being successful in your specific sales culture.

 5. SalesGenomix® by SalesGenomix

 The SalesGenomix skill assessment allows you to test candidates for 14 potential sales roles, including inbound sales, outbound sales, indirect sales, account management, territory sales, and even customer service.
-This makes it one of the most versatile skill assessments on this list.
+I think this makes it one of the most versatile skill assessments on this list.

 You can order a test at $249 per candidate using the company’s self-service portal, making it ideal for small businesses whose hiring processes don’t require a large, enterprise partnership with a sales test issuing authority.
 However, if you are an enterprise firm, you can partner with SalesGenomix to consistently issue these assessments to your talent pool.